rickballard/CoCiviumBackUp/README_Civium.md

 To begin exploring:

+- This version marks a post-regeneration coherence point.
+Older scrolls have been deprecated or refined.
+- All folders now reflect an aligned structure—aimed at clarity, recursion, and future onboarding.

 - Visit the `/meta/` folder for maps, naming conventions, and document roles.

+- `/scroll/`: The core charter (Cognocarta Consenti) and its active structure.
+- `/insight/`: Interpretive scrolls, metaphysical heuristics, and epistemic musings.
+- `/codex/`: Operational definitions, scaffolds, and logic matrices.
+- `/meta/`: Maps, structure conventions, and guidance for contributors.
 - See `/admin/` for structure, status logs, and design logic.
 - Each folder contains a `README` with local guidance.
 - The `scroll/` folder contains the core charter: the Cognocarta Consenti.